 Typically, ITIL problem management protocols are engaged if the incident involves multiple users or if it indicates proof of a larger issue, such as a downed server that could have a company-wide effect.
 Using ITIL problem management standards, the service desk conducts a root cause analysis to identify systemic issues.
 The team then works to remediate the problem and restore service more broadly.

 There’s a broad trend that cuts across industries to outsource functions that don’t fall into an organization’s core competencies.
 Most IT executives don’t consider service desk operations a core competency, and their busy teams have plenty of other tasks to manage that do fall within their primary mission, so many executives choose to outsource the service desk function.

-There are distinct advantages to outsourcing — when a company hires the right MSP partner.
+There are distinct advantages to utilizing IT help desk services — when a company hires the right MSP partner.
 MSPs that adhere to ITIL principles measure performance around four standards: speed-of-answer, first contact resolution, abandon rate and customer satisfaction.
 Partnering with the right MSP ensures that employees can focus on business objectives rather than dealing with IT incidents and problems.

 What should IT executives look for in an MSP partner?

 IT executives who are choosing an MSP should look at performance as defined by all four ITIL metrics described above — focusing especially on first contact resolution.
 MSP partners who can resolve the most issues on first contact are more efficient overall because they return users to productivity quickly and use less time and fewer resources than MSPs that frequently escalate service calls.